energywebfoundation/switchboard-e2e/README.md

 To run tests for checking Switchboard-dapp functionality on dev environment.

 Tests are split, because it made them more stable.

-Note: tests are click sensitive and will not execute if the Testing Chromium browser goes out of focus
+*Note*: tests are click sensitive and will not execute if the Testing Chromium browser goes out of focus